reeseschultz/ReeseUnityDemos/README.md

 }
 ```

-Spawning on `Update` is easy too, perhaps via button click.
+Spawning on `Update` is easy too, perhaps triggered via button click.
 For an example of that, see the redundantly-named [SpawnDemoSpawner](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Demo/SpawnDemoSpawner.cs).